STUFF SMITH PINK SUB PAGE

 A lacquer has been located with further titles, one with Stuff Smith, dated 20 August 1945, confirming that date as correct.
-“Tea for Two” with Dexter Gordon (ts), Herbie Fields (cl), Erroll Garner (pn), ?–Al Lucas (sb), ?–Eddie Nicholson (dm).
-“Lullaby in Rhythm” add Stuff Smith (vn).
+“Tea for Two” with Dexter Gordon (ts), Herbie Fields (cl), ?–Erroll Garner (pn), ?–Al Lucas (sb), ?–Eddie Nicholson (dm).
+“Lullaby in Rhythm” add Stuff Smith (vn), unidentified (pn).
 A fragment “Bon Voyage” includes others and (gt) and is the end of released “The Romp” incl.
 Buster Bailey (cl), Duke Ellington (pn).
-No publicity for a Lincoln Square Jam Session on this date has been located; it is possibly a club venue, though probably not Onyx as some sources suggest.
-An edited version of “Tea for Two” is included on limited edition advance subscription bonus CD AB Fable XABCD1-X013 Bownus 2005 Almost Like Being in Bop.
+No publicity for a Lincoln Square Jam Session on this date has been located though a likely one for 8 September has; it is possibly a club venue, though probably not Onyx as some sources suggest.
+An edited version of “Lullaby in Rhythm” is included on limited edition advance subscription bonus CD AB Fable XABCD1-X013 Bownus 2005 Almost Like Being in Bop.
 Research assistance courtesy Geoffrey Wheeler; Jack Towers

 DS/132; 23 September 1945; Best in American Jazz